Universality of Lipschitz quotients and the curve-flat index: Preliminaries

-Curve-flat maps admit several different equivalent definitions.
-In this paper, we will use the following result, whose proof can be found in \cite{Flo+24}[Proposition 2.1] (note that in \cite{Flo+24} Lipschitz curve fragments are called Lipschitz curves). \begin{proposition} Let $f\colon M\rightarrow N$ be a Lipschitz map between metric spaces.
-The following assertions are equivalent: \begin{enumerate}[label=(\roman*)] \item $f$ is curve-flat, \item for every Lipschitz curve-fragment $\gamma\colon K\rightarrow M$, $\mathcal{H}^1((f\circ \gamma)(K))=0$, \item for every Lipschitz curve-fragment $\gamma\colon K\rightarrow M$,
+Curve-flat maps also admit several different equivalent definitions.
+In this paper, we will use the following result, whose proof can be found in \cite[Proposition 2.1]{Flo+24} (note that in \cite{Flo+24} Lipschitz curve fragments are called Lipschitz curves). \begin{proposition} Let $f\colon M\rightarrow N$ be a Lipschitz map between metric spaces.
+The following assertions are equivalent: \begin{enumerate}[label=(\roman*)] \item $f$ is curve-flat, \item for every Lipschitz function $g\colon N\rightarrow \R$ and every curve-fragment $\gamma\colon K\rightarrow M$, $\lambda((g\circ f\circ \gamma)(K))=0$, \item for every Lipschitz curve-fragment $\gamma\colon K\rightarrow M$,